aaronbloomfield/ccc/hws/dex/index.md

 }
 ```

 This function overrides the `_afterTokenTransfer()` function in the [ERC20.sol](../tokens/ERC20.sol.html) ([src](../tokens/ERC20.sol)) contract; this "hook" is called any time a token is transferred.
-Our overridden function above will first check if the `to` is a contract by checking if it has a non-zero code size, and that both addresses are non-zero (`from` is zero on a mint operation, and `to` is zero on a burn operation); owned accounts always have zero length code.
-If so, it will attempt to call the `onERC20Received()` function, if it exists; since it's in a try-catch block, nothing happens if it the function does not exist.
+Our overridden function above will first check if the `to` is a contract by checking if it has a non-zero code size; owned accounts always have zero length code.
+It also checks that both addresses are non-zero (`from` is zero on a mint operation, and `to` is zero on a burn operation).
+If it passed those checks, it will attempt to call the `onERC20Received()` function, if it exists; since it's in a try-catch block, nothing happens if it the function does not exist.
 If that function does not exist, then it does nothing (we could have had it revert in the `catch` as well).

 The net effect of these two changes is that any time your TokenCC is transferred to a contract, it will attempt to notify that contract that it just received some ERC-20 tokens.

 Lastly, we recommend minting a large amount of coins (a million or so, which is multiplied by $10^d$, where $d$ is how many decimals your coin uses).
-This will allow you to use the same TokenCC deployment for multiple DEX deployments and tests.
+This will allow you to use the same deployed TokenCC contract for multiple DEX deployments and tests.

 The next section describes a way to "turn off" the functionality of the `onERC20Received()` function.

+Lastly, you will need to send me 10.0 of your TC.
+But do this from the final deployment -- we remind you about that below.

 ### Background